Taito-Code/Realtimely-Docs/docs/03_api-guide/02_useOnlineUsers.md

 ---

 # useOnlineUsers
-What this method does is:
+This method does :

 * Send URL, user information (randomly assigned name, avatar, color) to the server at intervals of 5000ms
-* If the information of another user corresponding to the same URL is added on the server by WebSocket, it will be acquired.
+* Fetch data by Websocket If the information of another user corresponding to the same URL is added on the server.
 * Keeps other users' information together in a list

-This method returns one function.
+This method returns one variable.
 * `onlineUserList`

 ## onlineUserList